python/typing/docs/spec/concepts.rst

 not all Python objects have an attribute ``foo``.

 An expression typed as :ref:`Any`, on the other hand, should be assumed to have _some_ specific static type, but _which_ static type is not known.
-A static checker should not emit any errors that depend on assuming a particular type.
+Thus, a static checker should not emit errors that depend on assuming a particular type.
 A static checker should instead assume that the runtime is responsible for checking the type of operations on this expression, as usual in a dynamically-typed language.

+Similarly, a gradual type such as ``tuple[int, Any]`` (see :ref:`tuples`) or ``int | Any`` (see :ref:`union-types`) does not represent a single set of Python objects; rather, it represents a (bounded) range of possible sets of values.

+In the same way that ``Any`` does not represent "the set of all Python objects" but rather "an unknown set of objects", ``tuple[int, Any]`` does not represent "the set of all length-two tuples whose first element is an integer."
+That is a fully static type, spelled ``tuple[int, object]``.
+In contrast, ``tuple[int, Any]`` represents some unknown set of tuple values; it might be the set of all tuples of two integers, or the set of all tuples of an integer and a string, or some other set of tuple values.

+In practice, this difference is seen (for example) in the fact that we can assign an expression of type ``tuple[int, Any]`` to a target typed as ``tuple[int, int]``, whereas assigning ``tuple[int, object]`` to ``tuple[int, int]`` is a static type error.
+(We formalize this difference in the below definitions of materialization and assignability.)

+In the same way that the fully static type ``object`` is the upper bound for the possible sets of values represented by ``Any``, the fully static type ``tuple[int, object]`` is the upper bound for the possible sets of values represented by ``tuple[int, Any]``.

 The gradual guarantee
 ~~~~~~~~~~~~~~~~~~~~~